A. Dale "Bud" Mayo: Digiplex

-Founder, chairman and CEO from 2010 to 2014.
-Merged into Carmike Cinemas in 2014.
+Bud Mayo served as the company's founder, chairman and CEO from 2010 until 2014, when the company merged into Carmike Cinemas.

 Digital Cinema Destinations Corp. is also known by its brand, Digiplex Destinations.
-The company was dedicated to transforming movie theaters into interactive entertainment centers and provide consumers with uniquely satisfying experiences, combining state-of-the-art digital technology with engaging, dynamic content including live sports events, concerts, conferences, operas, video games, auctions and fashion shows in addition to major motion pictures.
-Digiplex is also a founding partner in DigiNext, a unique, specialty content venture featuring curated content from film festivals around the world.
+The company equipped its movie theaters with digital technology to host alternative content like live sports events, concerts, conferences, operas, video games, auctions and fashion shows in addition to major motion pictures.
+Digiplex is also a founding partner in DigiNext, a specialty content venture featuring curated content from film festivals around the world.

 Digiplex operates 20 cinemas and 192 screens spanning the country from the Mid-Atlantic region to California.
-On May 15, 2014 an announcement was made that Carmike Cinemas intends to purchase 100% of Digiplex.
+On May 15, 2014, an announcement was made that Carmike Cinemas intends to purchase 100% of Digiplex.
 The June 12, 2014 issue of Variety lauded the expansion of Digiplex's successful Alternative Programming into the expanded platform of the Carmike circuit.

 Since the earliest stages of the exhibition industries transition from film to digital, Mayo has been an outspoken evangelizer about the benefits that Digital Cinema brings to operators and audiences alike.
 He has been a strong advocate of "Day-Part Programming", that would align the technological capabilities of Digital Cinema with the varying audiences that tend to visit theaters throughout the typical course of the year.